JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 ```

 **Limitations of the iframe option**
-Due the `Content-Security-Policy` we can't redirect the user to Marketplace page.
+Due to the `Content-Security-Policy`, we can't redirect the user to the Marketplace page.